Usage Guide

 reducer = DiRe(

-dimension=2, # Target dimension
+n_components=2, # Target dimension

 n_neighbors=15, # Number of neighbors to consider

-init_embedding_type='pca', # Initialization method
+init='pca', # Initialization method

 max_iter_layout=128, # Maximum number of layout iterations